- Parking checklist

 In rain and bad weather

-When forecasting strong wind or storms, the awning must be retracted.
+When strong wind or a storm is forecast, the awning must be retracted.
 Leaving it extended can lead to serious damage.

 Close windows and pack equipment

-Close all windows and roof hatches to avoid leaking.
+Close all windows and roof hatches to avoid leaks and flooding.
 Always retract the awning when the weather worsens.
-Fold chairs, tables and everything left outside, so it won't be blown away by wind or soaked.
+Fold chairs, tables, and everything left outside, so it isn't blown away or soaked.

 Emergency situations